Hervey Allen: Writing career

 He wrote Toward the Flame (1926), a nonfictional account of his experiences in the war.
 His book, Wampum and Old Gold, was awarded the Yale Younger Poets Prize.
 Allen is best known for his work Anthony Adverse.
 The book sold well and the royalties supported Allen and his family for the rest of his life.

 Allen greatly admired Thomas Jefferson.
 "Interest in American history and in a sort of American utopianism would characterize most of his later works."
 He planned a series of novels about colonial America called The Disinherited.
 He completed three works in the series: The Forest and the Fort (1943), Bedford Village (1944), and Toward the Morning (1948).
 The novels tell the story of Salathiel Albine, a frontiersman kidnapped as a boy by Shawnee Indians in the 1750s.
 All three works were collected and published as the City in the Dawn.
 Allen also wrote Israfel (1926), a biography of American writer Edgar Allan Poe.

 In the 1940s, he co-edited the Rivers of America Series with Carl Carmer.
 Allen was a good friend of Marjory Stoneman Douglas and instigated her writing The Everglades: River of Grass.
 Allen was also close friends with Robert Frost and Ogden Nash.

 Personal life

 He married Ann Andrews on June 30, 1927.
 The marriage to his much younger former student was viewed as somewhat scandalous, and the couple took up residence in Bermuda.
 They had three children: Marcia, Mary Ann and Richard.

 Death and legacy

-Allen died at his home, called the Glades, in Coconut Grove, Florida, aged 60, from a heart attack, and was found by his wife.
-He is buried in section 3 GN 1730C in Arlington National Cemetery in Washington D.C.
+Allen died at his home, called the Glades, in Coconut Grove, Florida, at the age of 60, from a heart attack, and was found by his wife.
+He is buried in section 3 GN 1730C in Arlington National Cemetery.